Dallas Beeler: Sugar Land Skeeters

-On July 9, 2018, Beeler signed a minor league deal with the Kansas City Royals.
-He was released on July 23, 2018.
+Kansas City Royals

+On July 9, 2018, Beeler's contract was purchased by the Kansas City Royals organization.
+In 4 games (2 starts) for the Double–A Northwest Arkansas Naturals, he struggled to an 0–2 record and 13.50 ERA with 8 strikeouts across 11 1/3 innings of work.
+Beeler was released by Kansas City on July 23.

+Sugar Land Skeeters (second stint)

 On July 28, 2018, Beeler re-signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He re-signed for the 2019 season.
+He re-signed with the team on March 14, 2019.
+In 26 starts for the team, Beeler registered a 9–7 record and 3.86 ERA with 97 strikeouts across 144 2/3 innings pitched.

-On January 24, 2020, Beeler signed with the Lincoln Saltdogs of the American Association.
+On January 24, 2020, Beeler signed with the Lincoln Saltdogs of the American Association of Independent Professional Baseball.
 However, the Saltdogs were not selected to compete in the condensed 2020 season due to the COVID-19 pandemic.
-Beeler wasn't chosen in the dispersal draft and became a free agent.
+He wasn't chosen in the dispersal draft and became a free agent.
 On December 3, 2020, Beeler signed with the Saltdogs for the 2021 season, however, he was released on January 25, 2021.

+Coaching career

+In January 2021, Beeler became the assistant baseball coach at Cascia Hall Preparatory School in Tulsa, Oklahoma.

 Personal

 Beeler is the brother of NFL center Chase Beeler.